 Health

-Most outdoor burning in Larimer County requires a permit signed by both your local fire department and the Larimer County Department of Health and Environment.
-The fire department reviews applications for possible fire safety issues and the health department reviews air quality issues that can impact human health.
+Most outdoor burning requires a permit from both your local fire department and the Larimer County Department of Health and Environment (LCDHE).
+The fire department checks for fire safety risks, and the health department reviews air quality concerns that could affect people's health.

-Open burning without a permit is illegal and can result in fines of up to $10,000 per day.
+Please Note: Burning without a permit is illegal and can lead to fines up to $10,000 per day.

 Things to know before applying for a Burn Permit

-Anyone conducting an open burning activity in Larimer County must comply with all local, state and federal regulations, conditions and ordinances.
-It is the property owner and applicant’s responsibility to be familiar with air quality requirements and restrictions for open burning.
-Burn Permit applicants can review state and local regulations, restrictions, common exemptions and other resources below.
+Anyone planning to burn outdoors in Larimer County must follow all local, state, and federal rules.
+It’s your responsibility to understand the air quality rules and any restrictions for open burning.
+You can review local and state regulations, common exemptions, and other resources below.

 Additional information about open burning